Colace typically starts working within 12 to 72 hours after ingestion, depending on individual factors.

 While generally considered safe for short-term use, Colace may cause side effects in some individuals:

-• Gastrointestinal Discomfort: Some users report mild stomach cramps or diarrhea.
+- Gastrointestinal Discomfort: Some users report mild stomach cramps, nausea, or diarrhea.

-• Allergic Reactions: Rarely, individuals may have an allergic reaction characterized by rash or itching.
+- Allergic Reactions: Rarely, individuals may have an allergic reaction characterized by rash, hives, or trouble swallowing.

 It’s essential to follow dosing instructions carefully and consult your healthcare provider if you experience persistent side effects or if symptoms worsen.